Computational Holography#

 zoombox = hologram.plot_farfield(source=hologram.target, cbar=True)

-In this case, we plotted the target in the basis "knm" representing the pixel indices of the SLM’s computational \(k\)-space (here, "knm" is aligned with the far-field camera’s pixels – the "ij" basis – so the two are synonymous).
+In this case, we plotted the target in the basis "knm" representing the pixel indices of the SLM’s computational \(k\)-space (here, "knm" is aligned with the farfield camera’s pixels – the "ij" basis – so the two are synonymous).
 However, since this plane and the SLM plane are a Fourier pair, each target pixel corresponds to a 2D spatial frequency applied in the SLM plane.
-The exact unit conversion requires some physical properties of the SLM and camera (i.e. the detector in imaging the target).
-To illustrate this point, we’ll instantiate simulated objects of the SLM and camera classes.
+The exact unit conversion requires some physical properties of the SLM and camera (i.e., the detector

 For our computations, these objects are just useful ways to store the simulated SLM and camera properties.
 In a real experiment, their methods will also control the hardware.

-We’ll also instatiate a setup object (of the CameraSLM class) to store both the camera and SLM.
+We’ll also instantiate a setup object (of the CameraSLM class) to store both the camera and SLM.
 In an actual experiment, the CameraSLM methods help find the relative orientation between the two devices (and more..).

 [3]:

-#Create a virtual SLM and camera
+# Create a virtual SLM and camera

-from slmsuite.hardware.slms.slm import SLM
+from slmsuite.hardware.slms.simulated import SimulatedSLM

-from slmsuite.hardware.cameras.camera import Camera
+from slmsuite.hardware.cameras.simulated import SimulatedCamera

 from slmsuite.hardware.cameraslms import FourierSLM